Hamaoka Nuclear Power Plant: Shutdown

-On 6 May 2011, Japanese prime minister Naoto Kan asked Chubu Electric Power Company, which operates the Hamaoka plant, to halt reactors No. 4 and No. 5, and not to restart reactor No. 3 which was then offline for regular inspection.
-Kan said that a science ministry panel on earthquake research has projected an 87% possibility of a magnitude-8-class earthquake hitting the region within 30 years.
-He said that considering the unique location of the Hamaoka plant, the operator must draw up and implement mid-to-long-term plans to ensure the reactors can withstand the projected Tōkai earthquake and any triggered tsunami.
+In the aftermath of the Fukushima nuclear accident all nuclear reactors in Japan were shut down within two years to allow a reassessment of the safety measures concerning massive earthquakes and tsunamis.
+At Hamaoka, the likelihood of an earthquake of magnitude 8.0 or higher to hit the area within the following 30 years was estimated at 87%.
+Thus, Prime Minister Naoto Kan requested on May 6, 2011 the plant be shut down to avoid a possible repeat of the Fukushima accident.
+Unit 3, which had been undergoing regular inspections since October 2010, was not to restart until further notice.
+Kan said that considering the unique location of the Hamaoka plant, the operator must draw up and implement mid-to-long-term plans to ensure the reactors can withstand the projected Tōkai earthquake and any triggered tsunami.
 Kan also said that until such plans are implemented, all the reactors should remain out of operation.
-Chubu Electric has decided to comply with the government request on 9 May 2011.
 The Yomiuri Shimbun, one of Japan's largest newspapers, criticized Kan and his request, calling it "abrupt" and noting the difficulty towards Chubu Electric's shareholders and further stated Kan "should seriously reflect on the way he made his request".
 Yomiuri followed up with an article that wondered how dangerous Hamaoka really was and claimed the request was "a political judgment that went beyond technological worthiness".
-The next day damage to the pipes inside the condenser were discovered following a leak of seawater into the reactor.